jimmygizmo/flaskstack/flask/PYTHON-BASE.md

 ## (old info) Python Base Image - Options, Details

+NOTE: Although the image uses 3.10.10, the only good Pyenv versions which are currently available for local use via Venv which I might consider are:   3.10.9  or  3.11.0.
+So we can't match exactly but all are close.
+And I'd prefer a close match with a higher rather than lower Python version since Python is the base dependency.
+Hence, we stick with 3.11.1 in our virtual environment, which is only to assist the IDE most of the time anyhow.
+The local VE is mostly for helping the IDE do code inspection accurately while you type and for the occasional one-off development task or experiment.
+The code we are really running and testing should usually be running in the container, not in the VE you create with Pyenv.
+If you're not running your code with Docker-compose 98% of the time, you are probably doing something shall we say, non-optimal.
+The whole point is to have a great running stack to develop against.

 ----

 Large images are costly to move around and store and they slow down the code/test iteration cycle,